 “(Optometrists) have not changed the technology on how to check eye alignment in 100 years—until now.”

 According to Almond, while traditional eye alignments checks use observation and prism measurement, the Neurolens system, using advanced computer technology, checks thousands of micro-angles.
 And that allows for the creation of custom-made lenses with a contoured prism that helps align the eyes in a much more precise way.

 The technology was developed in the U.S. five years ago with the assistance of neurology experts.

 “We can now really scan for very small, micro misalignments,” says Almond.

 If the eyes are misaligned, it can put pressure on the trigeminal nerve, the largest and most complex nerve connected to the brain and the one responsible for neck and head sensations.
-That strain can lead to headaches, tension, eye strain and neck pain.
+That strain can lead to headaches, tension, eye strain like Computer vision syndrome, and neck pain.